yyu233/StudyNote/Linux/Makefile.md

 ```
 $(if condition,then-part[,else-part])
+# if condition expands to non-empty string, true; else, false

 $(or condition1[,condition2[,condition3..]])
 # each argument is expanded, if any one argument expandsto non-empty, proccessing stops and the result of the expansion is that string.
 Else, the result of expansion is empty.